milesmcc/a17t/docs/interaction/button.md

 The example buttons on this page are `<span>` elements, but the `.button` selector can be applied to essentially any type of element.
 If a button's element is interactive (e.g., an `<a>` with a valid `href` attribute), the `:focus` state will by default be identical to the `:hover` state.

+There are low and high priority variants, as well as a large variant (ideal for marketing pages) and a loading variant (great for indicating work happening behind the scenes).

 # Considerations

 **Navigation** --- Avoid using buttons for navigation.
 Buttons should generally only be used to perform _actions_.
 While that may sometimes mean navigating to a new page (as is the case with a sign-up button), it usually doesn't.
 In cases of regular navigation, consider using a [portal](/interaction/portal) instead.